microsoft/pxt-arcade/docs/developer/kiosk.md

 The steps to get your game's share link or QR code are outlined [below](#share-link-qr-code).

-Use the page that looks like the one below to add your game.
+Use the following page to add your game.

 ![Add the game to a kiosk](/static/developer/kiosk/add-to-kiosk.png)